-Restart ntpd.exe to have it begin using the Unison server with MD5 authentication.
-By default, the you will see the ntpq.exe command prompt:

-NTP installation program installs ntpd.exe as a service called Network Time Protocol, and starts it.
+Restart ntpd.exe to have it begin using the Tempus LX server with MD5 authentication.
+By default, the NTP installation program installs ntpd.exe as a service called Network Time Protocol, and starts it.
 You must use the Services utility in Control Panel to stop the Network Time Protocol service and then restart it.

-Use the NTP utility ntpq.exe to check that ntpd.exe is able to communicate with the Unison.
-By default it is installed in the \Program Files\Network Time Protocol sub-directory of your Windows NT/2000/XP partition.
-From a console window, after issuing the command to display the NTP peers which your computer is using.
-One of them should be the Unison server which you have just configured.
+Use the NTP utility ntpq.exe to check that ntpd.exe is able to communicate with the Tempus LX.
+By default it is installed in the Program FilesNetwork Time Protocol sub-directory of your Windows NT/2000/XP partition.
+From a console window, after issuing the command you will see the ntpg.exe command prompt:

+to display the NTP peers which your computer is using.
+One of them should be the Tempus LX server which you have just configured.
 You should verify that it is being 'reached'.
 (You may have to continue issuing the peers command for a minute or two before you will see the 'reach' count increment.)

 You can verify that authentication is being used by issuing the command to display the characteristics of the client server associations.
-In the "auth" column of the display, you should see "OK" for the row corresponding to the Unison server.
+In the "auth" column of the display, you should see "OK" for the row corresponding to the Tempus LX server.
 If you see "bad", you should wait a few minutes to be sure that there is a problem since "bad" is the initial state of this setting.
 If the "bad" indication persists then you must check your configuration for errors.
-Typically this is due to a typing error in creating the \(\winnt\system32\drivers\etc\ntp.keys\) file on the client that causes a mismatch between the keys being used by the server and client.
+Typically this is due to a typing error in creating the \winnt\system32\drivers\etc\ntp.keys file on the client that causes a mismatch between the keys being used by the server and client.
 (If you transfer the file by ftp or scp, this shouldn't be a problem.)
-It is also possible to have a typing error in the \(\winnt\system32\)\(\drivers\etc\ntp.conf\) file that causes the needed key to not be included in the "trustedkey" list.
+It is also possible to have a typing error in the \winnt\system32\drivers\etc\ntp.conf file that causes the needed key to not be included in the "trustedkey" list.